siskastev/siska-rgb-golang-test/README.md

 3. Services, contains the core business logic and use cases of the application.
 4. Handlers, Handle HTTP requests and connect these requests with appropriate services or become a connecting wall between the user and the system.
 Receive all input and validate input according to the standards used.

-In each module in this system there are repositories, services, handlers and routes to define HTTP routes for each request in the application.
+In each module in this system have repositories, services, handlers and routes to define HTTP routes for each request in the application.

 ## Entity-Relationship Diagram (ERD)
 The ERD illustrates the relationships between the entities (tables) in the database for the API Gifts Management project.